Weather of 2009: October 7–20

-Late on October 11, the disorganized remnants of Super Typhoon Melor were absorbed by another low-pressure system just north of it, similar to how Typhoon Kujira's remnants were absorbed by another extratropical system.
+Late on October 11, the disorganized remnants of Typhoon Melor were absorbed by another low-pressure system just north of it, similar to how Typhoon Kujira's remnants were absorbed by another extratropical system.
 The extratropical cyclone rapidly intensified as it neared the Pacific Northwest.
 Several wind and flood watches/warnings were issued on October 17 in advance for the expected arrival of the winter storm.
 A high wave advisory was issued for the entire western seaboard.
 Just before midnight of October 18, the powerful winter storm struck California with gale-force winds and torrential rainfall.
 In Northern California, the rainfall was seemingly endless.
 The San Francisco Bay area suffered the most damage, from 40 ft high waves and reported gusts of 85 mph.
 A rare storm warning was posted for San Francisco Bay and subsequently, wind gusts were clocked at 75 mph on Angel Island.
 While the main system remained offshore, the storm's moisture split into two new systems over the Western United States, which rapidly moved eastward across the US, bringing strong winds and heavy rain.
 On December 20, after looping back north into the Gulf of Alaska, the storm complex was absorbed by another stronger extratropical cyclone approaching from the west.
 The damage that the storm complex caused is currently estimated at $1.18 million (2009 USD).

 Heavy snow fell in parts of Pennsylvania between October 15 and 16.
 State College, Pennsylvania saw 10 in of wet snow, causing a very memorable Penn State homecoming game, and breaking numerous records, such as earliest recorded snowfall, most severe October snowstorm, and most snow in the month of October.
 Moderate snow fell between October 15 and 18 in the Northeastern United States, as far as the suburbs of New York City, with light snow being reported in the city itself.
 Boston suburbs saw moderate, wet snow fall on the morning of October 16, in spots accumulating up to 0.5 in.
 The area was then hit on October 18, when in the afternoon, heavy rain turned to heavy snow and almost white-out conditions.
 The ground was too warm for any significant accumulation, but up to 2 in were reported at spots between Boston and Lowell.
 All of the snow melted by October 20.